Open-source .NET 8 framework

 Cust

-Minimal service structure
+Minimal single-project service

 ORD DDD